metablaster/WindowsFirewallRuleset/README.md

 ## Deleting rules

+At the moment there are 3 options to delete firewall rules:

-At the moment the easiest way is to select all the rules you want to delete in Local Group Policy, right click and delete.
+1. The easiest way is to select all the rules you want to delete in Local Group Policy, right click and delete.

+2. To delete rules according to file there is a function for this purpose, located in:\
+`Modules\Project.Windows.Firewall\Public\Remove-FirewallRules.ps1`\
+however you're advised to perform some tests before using it due to it's experimental state.

-To revert to your old firewall state (the one in control panel), you will need to delete all the rules from GPO,\
+1. To revert to your old firewall state (the one in control panel), you will need to delete all the rules from GPO,\
 and set all properties to `"Not configured"` when right clicking on node:\
 `Windows Defender Firewall with Advanced Security - Local Group Policy Object`

     Deleting all rules or revetting to previous state can also be done with `Scripts\ResetFirewall.ps1` script.

     Note that you will also need to re-import your exported GPO rules if you had them.

+## Export/Import rules

+If you want to export rules from GPO there are 2 methods available:

+1. Export in local group policy by clicking on `Export Policy...` menu, after right clicking on node:\
+`Windows Defender Firewall with Advanced Security - Local Group Policy Object`

+2. To export using PowerShell run `Scripts\ExportFirewall.ps1` which is much slower process but unlike method from point 1 you can customize your export in almost any way you want.

+If you want to import rules, importing by using GPO is same as for export, and to import with PowerShell just run `Scripts\ImportFirewall.ps1`

+To customize your export/import please take a look into `Modules\Project.Windows.Firewall\Public`, which is where you'll find description on how to use export\import PowerShell functions.

 ## Manage loaded rules